rbrt-weiler/xmc-nbi-vlanlister-go/README.md

 3. `VlanLister -host xmc.example.com -userid XMCOAuthID -secret 01234567-89ab-cdef-0123-456789abcdef -outfile xmc-vlans.csv -outfile xmc-vlans.xlsx`
    Connect to xmc.example.com using OAuth authentication and HTTPS certificate checking.
 Write the results to both xmc-vlans.csv (in CSV format) and xmc-vlans.xlsx (in Excel format).
 File type is determined by suffix in this case.
 4. `VlanLister -host xmc.example.com -userid XMCOAuthID -secret 01234567-89ab-cdef-0123-456789abcdef -outfile xlsx:xmc-vlans.archive`
    Connect to xmc.example.com using OAuth authentication and HTTPS certificate checking.
-Write the results to both xmc-vlans.archive in Excel format.
+Write the results to xmc-vlans.archive in Excel format.
 File type is defined by prefix in this case.

 ## Authentication